kubermatic/docs/content/kubermatic/main/tutorials-howtos/applications/add-remove-application-version/_index.en.md

     labelSelector: {}
 ```

-If a user tries to create an  `ApplicationInstallation` using the deprecation version, he will get this error message:
+If users try to create an  `ApplicationInstallation` using the deprecation version, they will get the following error message:

 ```
 $ kubectl create -f app.yaml